 While he was famously known as a protector of the classical style of art, he also created numerous portraits which would become a major part of his legacy.
 Regardless, he was eventually recognized as the leader of the Neoclassical school in France.

 Angelica Kauffman (1741-1807) was a Swiss Neoclassical painter who is most famously known as a history painter.
 She was quite versatile as she also created numerous portraits, landscapes, and decoration paintings.

 She was a Swiss-born artist but moved to Italy at an early age.
 She moved to various parts of the country, including Milan, Rome, and Venice, before moving to Great Britain.
 In London, she would become one of two female founding members of the Royal Academy in 1768.

 William-Adolphe Bouguereau (1825-1905) was a French painter who is mostly considered to be an academic painter.
 He is most famously known for his realistic paintings with mythological themes.
 He literally created modern versions of classical themes with an emphasis on the female body.

 He became famous in both his home country of France, as well as in the United States, receiving numerous awards.
 His work, however, fell out of favor in the early 20th century until a revival of interest in figure painting marked the rediscovery of one of the most famous Neoclassical artists in history.

 John William Godward (1861-1922) was an English painter who is known to be one of the last painters of the Neoclassical era before the rise of Modern Art made the movement fall out of favor.
 Godward had a troubled life as he wasn’t accepted as an artist by his family.

 He eventually moved to Italy with one of his models and his family cut all ties with him afterward, resulting in only one picture of the man remaining.
 He eventually committed suicide at the age of 61, one year after returning back to England in 1921.
-His work, on the other hand, which often portrays young women in a classical setting, was executed with an extremely high level of technical mastery!
+His paintings, on the other hand, which often portray young women in a classical setting, were executed with an extremely high level of technical mastery!